auriq/essentia_docs/source/install/aws/index.rst

 You may have the ability to launch Essentia into 'EC2-Classic' mode, or from within a VPC.
 The latter is preferred for security.
 Whatever you choose, you will eventually be asked to configure a security group.
-This is important enough that we created a separate walk-though for it: :doc:`aws/security-group`
+This is important enough that we created a separate walk-though for it: :doc:`security-group`

 Once your instance is configured and launched, you should copy your license key (if using the free version) to it using the following command from a terminal::